rcmstark/paypal-ios/README.md

 have a PayPal account yet.
 So if you want to use PayPal in countries such as Brazil, you need to use SetExpressCheckout and ReferenceTransaction.

-So I create the this project to integrate PayPal in one of my App.
-So I hope this help other developers to easyly add PayPal to your iOS App.
+I create the this project to integrate PayPal in one of my App.
+So, I hope this work help other developers to easily add PayPal to their iOS App.

 1 - Copy PayPal.h and PayPal.m to your project and import PayPal Class to your UIViewController